chindraba-work/comment_removal/README.md

 ## Problem

 This was developed in response to a question on Stack Overflow, [Removing comments using regex](https://stackoverflow.com/q/42287216/7412956).
-My answer on Stack Overflow is [here](https://stackoverflow.com/a/42437107/7412956).

 What the OP needed was a regular expression to use in C# to remove comnents from lines of a file.
 All comments were specified as beginning with a double slash `//` and everything after that is ignored.
 Comments may also begin at the start of a line, resulting in the line being blank.
 Quotes, double or single, when properly closed, will _shield_ any double slashes from triggering a comment.